WHAT IS VACUUM FORMING?

 - Cooling times are about 50% longer than for other plastics.

 Vacuum forming isn’t expensive, due to the low pressure required that allows molds to be made from less expensive plastics.
 The process is quick and efficient, so anything from prototypes to large production runs can be created easily.

 Less tooling is involved than in traditional thermoforming, which can be very complicated.
 It is also a good alternative to other thermoforming processes, 3D printing, and injection molding.

 An expanding application is growing trays for greenhouse and indoor growing applications including flood benches, sub-irrigation, and re-circulation systems.

 - Medical devices and components

 - Machinery guards

-W.S.
-Hampshire is a class-leading specialist in vacuum forming operations.
-We can form acrylonitrile butadiene styrene, high-density polyethylene, high-impact polystyrene, polyvinyl chloride, Lexan, polyethylene terephthalate, and most other polymers.
+WS Hampshire is a class-leading specialist in vacuum forming operations.
+We can form acrylonitrile butadiene styrene, high-density polyethylene, high-impact polystyrene, polyvinyl chloride, polycarbonate, polyethylene terephthalate, and most other polymers.